 - Explaining the reason for the eviction, found in the Grounds for Eviction handbook.

 - Including the date of eviction in the notice.

-- Providing the tenant with the right number of days to move out or fix the contract breach, if applicable.
+- Provide the tenant with the correct days to move out or fix the contract breach, if applicable.